rbisewski/fortuna/README.md

 # Fortuna - find price data easily and immediately using an LLM

-The goal of this project is to show how easy it is to interact with an LLM for the purpose of data discovery and obtainment; in particular, this software uses an LLM to handle the following aspects:
+The goal of this project is to show how easy it is to interact with an LLM for the purpose of data discovery and obtainment.

+In particular, this software uses an LLM to handle the following aspects:

 * where on the internet to find the data
 * how to obtain the data and then automatically writing python code
 * an option to immediately run the python code
-* finally, printing both the python code and the data to stdout console
+* prints both the python code and the output data to stdout console
     * the output can then, in theory, be used as part of an ETL process
     * alternatively the end-user can copy python code and use it in other projects